-- 3 (1) Before boarding an aircraft for a flight between two points in Canada or a flight to Canada departing from any other country, every person must confirm to the private operator or air carrier operating the flight that they understand that they may be subject to a measure to prevent the spread of COVID-19 taken by the provincial or territorial government with jurisdiction where the destination aerodrome for that flight is located or by the federal government. - Quarantine Act Orders - (2) Before boarding an aircraft for a flight to Canada departing from any other country, a foreign national must confirm to the private operator or air carrier operating the flight that, to the best of their knowledge, they are not prohibited from entering Canada under an order made under section 58 of the Quarantine Act.
+- 3 (1) Before boarding an aircraft for a flight between two points in Canada or a flight to Canada departing from any other country, every person must confirm to the private operator or air carrier operating the flight that they understand that they may be subject to a measure to prevent the spread of COVID-19 taken by the provincial or territorial government with jurisdiction where the destination aerodrome for that flight is located or by the federal government. - False declaration - (2) A person must not provide a confirmation referred to in subsection - (1) that they know to be false or misleading. - Exception

-- False declaration - (3) A person must not provide a confirmation referred to in subsection - (1) or (2) that they know to be false or misleading. - Exception - (4) A competent adult may provide a confirmation referred to in subsection (1) or (2) on behalf of a person who is not a competent adult.
+(3) A competent adult may provide a confirmation referred to in subsection (1) on behalf of a person who is not a competent adult.

-4 A private operator or air carrier operating a flight between two points in Canada or a flight to Canada departing from any other country must not permit a person to board the aircraft for the flight if the person is a competent adult and does not provide a confirmation that they are required to provide under subsection 3(1) or (2).
+4 A private operator or air carrier operating a flight between two points in Canada or a flight to Canada departing from any other country must not permit a person to board the aircraft for the flight if the person is a competent adult and does not provide a confirmation that they are required to provide under subsection 3(1).